BRCooperrider/BRCooperrider.github.io/README.md

 - Algorithms and data structure
 - Databases

-#### While I debated improving different artifacts for each category, I decided on improving a single artifact; a mobile inventory app I made during my time in CS-360: Mobile Architecture and Programming.
-This project was big enough where I could demonstrate my skills in the three categories through a single project.
+#### While I debated improving different artifacts for each category, I decided to improve a single artifact instead.
+It is a mobile inventory application I made during my time in CS-360: Mobile Architecture and Programming.
+This project was big enough where I could demonstrate my skills in the three categories using a single project.

 ### [Code review](https://www.youtube.com/watch?v=urmln6oFHZg) of the original artifact.